GMLC-TDC/HELICS/docs/user-guide/multiSourceInputs.md

 +------------------------------------------+---------------------------------------------------------------------------------------+
 ```

-The handling method specifies how the reduction operation occurs the value can then retrieved normally via any of the getValue methods on an input.
+The handling method specifies how the reduction operation occurs, the value can then be retrieved normally via any of the getValue methods on an input.

 ## Configuration